-There are two main types of bear attacks on people: defensive, and predatory.
-You should respond very differently to each type of attack, therefore you must be able to tell the difference between a defensive attack and a predatory attack.
+There are two main types of bear attacks on people: defensive and predatory.
+The type of attack determines how you should respond, so it's important to understand the difference between them.

 Defensive attacks are the most common cause of bear-inflicted human injury.
 In almost all bear attacks, bears are reacting defensively to a perceived threat to themselves, their cubs, or a coveted food source during a surprise encounter with people.
 In these incidents, the bear wants to neutralize the threat (you), gather up their cubs (if present), and leave.
-In Yellowstone National Park the chances of being injured by a bear in a defensive attack, are very low, approximately 1 in 3 million.
+In Yellowstone, the chances of being injured by a bear in a defensive attack are very low: approximately one in three million.

 If you are attacked after any sudden, surprise encounter with a bear, you can assume that it is a defensive attack.
 If the bear hop- charges toward you, clacks its teeth, sticks out its lips, huffs, woofs, or rushes a few steps towards you and slaps the ground with its paws, it is warning you that it is nervous about your presence and that you are too close.
 Heed this warning and back away.
 If these warning signs precede an attack, you can assume that the attack is defensive in nature.
 In a defensive attack, the bear will charge toward you with its ears laid back.
 A bear that rears up onto its hind legs is trying to gather more information through scent, sight, and sound to determine what you are and what your intentions are.
 To get a better scent, the bear may circle down-wind of you.

 Once a bear that is displaying defensive aggression has made physical contact with you, you should be passive and play dead to diffuse the situation and minimize injury.